Bremerton Symphony Orchestra

 Under the musical direction of Maestro Alan Futterman, Bremerton Symphony Orchestra strives to challenge its musicians and continue to improve while providing the community with thoughtful and moving renditions of live orchestral music.
 Typically, the orchestra contains sixty members comprised of doctors, firemen, accountants, government employees, and many teachers who perform at a professional level; not one member is a “professional” musician.
 In concert history the orchestra has seen more than 120 members on stage.

 The Orchestra meets several times a week and performs for over 300 season ticket holders, and more than 5,000 West Sound community members each season.
-In the span of more than 70 years the BSO has commissioned new works and received the ASCAP Community Orchestra Award from the American Society of Composers, Authors and Publishers in 1977.
+In the span of more than 70 years Bremerton Symphony Orchestra commissioned new works and received the ASCAP Community Orchestra Award from the American Society of Composers, Authors and Publishers in 1977.
 Rehearsals are open to the public, the members of the orchestra enjoy it when community members attend rehearsals to get a preview of what is coming up for the next concert.
-Local musicians interested in getting involved should contact us to arrange an audition.
+Local musicians interested in getting involved are encouraged to audition.

 Current musicians can find rehearsal and concert information here.